manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 ### Argument for Liveness

-**Claim:** let $v$ be the first view with a non-faulty primary, then all non-faulty parties will commit by the end of view $v$.
+**Claim:** Let $v$ be the first view with a non-faulty primary.
+Then, all non-faulty parties will commit by the end of view $v$.

 *Proof:*

 Observe that in any view $<v$, either some non-faulty commits and hence all non-faulty commit and terminate one message delay later; or otherwise, all non-faulty do not commit, and hence will send a "blame" and hence all non-faulty will send a "view change" and join the next view within one round trip.

-Observe that this argument that the timers will explore and all start the next view within one message delay requires synchrony.
+Observe that this argument that the timers will expire and all start the next view within one message delay requires synchrony.

 If some non-faulty parties have not decided before entering view $v$ then all non-faulty will enter view $v$ within one message delay.
 In view $v$, the non-faulty primary will gather $n-f$ distinct "lock" messages and will send a commit message that will arrive to all non-faulty parties before their $timer(v)$ expires (assuming the timer is larger than 8 message delays and using the fact that they all started their timer with a gap of at most one message delay).
 Hence even if all faulty parties send a "blame" message there will not be enough "blame" messages to form a "view change" message.